szelesteya/AdversaRiskQA/README.md

 This repository provides:
 - A dataset of questions containing factual knowledge and a corresponding "modified" (incorrect) version.
-- A Python script (answer_generation.py) to generate model responses using vLLM.
+- A Python script (answer_generation.py) to generate model responses.
-- A Python script (evaluation.py) to evaluate the generated responses using an LLM-based judge (e.g., GPT-4o-mini).
+- A Python script (evaluation.py) to evaluate the generated responses using an LLM-based judge.

-## Environment Setup
-This project uses uv for package management, as defined in pyproject.toml and uv.lock.

 ## Linux / WSL